 Ask them to do their homework when they are watching TV.
-You can always tell them benefits still, they won’t go a roundabout way to say you a NO. They will plain and simple say NO.
+You can always tell them benefits.
+Still, they won’t go a roundabout way to say you a NO. They will plain and simply reply with a NO.

 Straight and to the point.